 \subsubsection{Supervised Fine-Tuning}

-UBERT employs the same model architecture and loss function for fine-tuning as it did in the pre-training phase.
+UBERT employs the identical model architecture and loss function for fine-tuning as those used in the pre-training phase.

-\begin{remark} (Generalization for diverse tasks.)
-During the pre-training phase, UBERT can learn universal beamforming design features, enabling it to adapt to various beamforming tasks and capture shared features across tasks.
-Additionally, UBERT’s input and output dimensions are entirely independent of the system scale, and thus, its architecture can remain unchanged between pre-training and fine-tuning stages.
-This architectural consistency helps to fully preserve the knowledge learned during pre-training phase, thereby enabling more efficient and effective generalization for diverse tasks in the fune-tuning stage. \end{remark}
+\begin{remark} (Generalization to diverse tasks.)
+During the pre-training phase, UBERT can learn universal beamforming design features, enabling it to adapt to various beamforming tasks and capture task-shared features.
+Additionally, UBERT’s input and output dimensions are completely independent of the system scale, and thus, its architecture can remain unchanged between the pre-training and fine-tuning stages.
+This architectural consistency helps to fully preserve the knowledge acquired during pre-training, thereby enabling more efficient and effective generalization to diverse tasks in the fine-tuning stage. \end{remark}